apache-spark-on-k8s/spark/docs/running-on-kubernetes.md

   <td><code>spark.kubernetes.resourceStagingServer.uri</code></td>
   <td>(none)</td>
   <td>
-    URI of the resource staging server to communicate with when submitting local dependencies.
-Note that this URI must be reachable by both the submitting machine and the pods running in the cluster.
-If the pods need to reach the staging server at a different URI, set the value of <code>spark.kubernetes.resourceStagingServer.internal.uri</code>
+    URI of the resource staging server that Spark should use to distribute the application's local dependencies.
+Note that by default, this URI must be reachable by both the submitting machine and the pods running in the cluster.
+If one URI is not simultaneously reachable both by the submitter and the driver/executor pods, configure the pods to access the staging server at a different URI by setting
-    as discussed below.
+    <code>spark.kubernetes.resourceStagingServer.internal.uri</code> as discussed below.
   </td>
 </tr>
 <tr>
   <td><code>spark.kubernetes.resourceStagingServer.internal.uri</code></td>
-  <td>(none)</td>
+  <td>Value of <code>spark.kubernetes.resourceStagingServer.uri</code></td>
   <td>
     URI of the resource staging server to communicate with when init-containers bootstrap the driver and executor pods with submitted local dependencies.
 Note that this URI must by the pods running in the cluster.
-If this is not provided, it defaults to the value specified by <code>spark.kubernetes.resourceStagingServer.uri</code>.
 This is useful to set if the resource staging server has a separate "internal" URI that must be accessed by components running in the cluster.
   </td>
 </tr>
 <tr>
   <td><code>spark.ssl.kubernetes.resourceStagingServer.internal.trustStore</code></td>
-  <td>(none)</td>
+  <td>Value of <code>spark.ssl.kubernetes.resourceStagingServer.trustStore</code></td>
   <td>
     Location of the trustStore file to use when communicating with the resource staging server over TLS, as init-containers bootstrap the driver and executor pods with submitted local dependencies.
-If this is not provided, it defaults to the value of <code>spark.ssl.kubernetes.resourceStagingServer.trustStore</code>.
 This can be a URI with a scheme of <code>local://</code>, which denotes that the file is pre-mounted on the pod's disk.
 A uri without a scheme or a scheme of <code>file://</code> will result in this file being mounted from the submitting machine's disk as a secret into the init-containers.
   </td>
 </tr>
 <tr>
   <td><code>spark.ssl.kubernetes.resourceStagingServer.internal.trustStorePassword</code></td>
-  <td>(none)</td>
+  <td>Value of <code><code>spark.ssl.kubernetes.resourceStagingServer.trustStorePassword</code></td>
   <td>
     Password of the trustStore file that is used when communicating with the resource staging server over TLS, as init-containers bootstrap the driver and executor pods with submitted local dependencies.
-If this is not provided, it defaults to the value of <code>spark.ssl.kubernetes.resourceStagingServer.trustStorePassword</code>.
   </td>
 </tr>
 <tr>
   <td><code>spark.ssl.kubernetes.resourceStagingServer.internal.trustStoreType</code></td>
-  <td>(none)</td>
+  <td>Value of <code><code>spark.ssl.kubernetes.resourceStagingServer.trustStoreType</code></td>
   <td>
     Type of the trustStore file that is used when communicating with the resource staging server over TLS, when init-containers bootstrap the driver and executor pods with submitted local dependencies.
-If this is not provided, it defaults to the value of <code>spark.ssl.kubernetes.resourceStagingServer.trustStoreType</code>.
   </td>
 </tr>
 <tr>
   <td><code>spark.ssl.kubernetes.resourceStagingServer.internal.clientCertPem</code></td>
-  <td>(none)</td>
+  <td>Value of <code>spark.ssl.kubernetes.resourceStagingServer.clientCertPem</code></td>
   <td>
     Location of the certificate file to use when communicating with the resource staging server over TLS, as init-containers bootstrap the driver and executor pods with submitted local dependencies.
-If this is not provided, it defaults to the value of <code>spark.ssl.kubernetes.resourceStagingServer.clientCertPem</code>.
 This can be a URI with a scheme of <code>local://</code>, which denotes that the file is pre-mounted on the pod's disk.
 A uri without a scheme or a scheme of <code>file://</code> will result in this file being mounted from the submitting machine's disk as a secret into the init-containers.
   </td>
 </tr>
 <tr>